mahroofpk/gcp-devops-project/README.md

 # gcp-devops-project
-GCP CICD project with codebuild and gke
+GCP CICD project with codebuild and gke - WIP